-- 1 large potato (optional)
+- 1 potato optional

 - Cut the head off the octopus at its base.
 Discard it or use it for something else, if you can find a use for it.

-- Cook for around the suggested cooking times of your particular slow cooker.
+- Slow cooker: Cook for around the suggested cooking times of your particular slow cooker.
 Mine takes about 5 hours at the high position or 8 hours at low.
-I used the high position, but I'm guessing that you could use either, depending upon which is most convenient for you.
+I used the high position, but I’m guessing that you could use either, depending upon which is most convenient for you.
 You can check the octopus for tenderness by sticking a fork in the thickest part of the legs.